haklein/tlv320aic31xx/README.md

 ## PIO

-The `platformio.ini` file can be used to confirm a successful `pio run`.
+The `platformio.ini` should be self-explantory.
+I2C pins are defined as build flags.

+## Example

+The `src/main.cpp` shows all required calls to enable DAC, headphone, speakers, clocking via PLL from BLCK.